-1. This Ordinance shall apply to all properties lying wholly or partially within the Manchester Expressway Corridor from the northern boundary of the US Highway 80 Overlay District (as amended from time to time) to the Harris County line as shown on the official zoning map and the overlay district map, which is hereby adopted and made a part of this Ordinance.
-Singlefamily residential homes are excluded from this ordinance.
-No clearing or other disturbance of vegetation or land shall occur, and no building, structure or use shall be established, except in compliance with the provisions of this Ordinance and the Unified Development Ordinance.

-- 2. These standards shall apply to all redevelopment activities.
+- 1. This Ordinance shall apply to all properties lying within the 2nd Avenue Corridor, as shown on the official zoning map and the overlay district map, which is hereby adopted and made a part of this Ordinance.
+Single-family residential homes are excluded from this ordinance.
+No clearing or other disturbance of land shall occur, and no building, structure or use shall be established, except in compliance with the provisions of this Ordinance and the Unified Development Ordinance. - 2.
+These standards shall apply to all redevelopment activities.
 Redevelopment is defined as one or more of the following: - (A) Demolition of an existing building and rebuilding on the site. - (B) Expansion of the gross square footage of building's or a site's physical development by 50% or greater, from the date of the Ordinance inception

-D. Development Standards.
+D. Encouraged Uses.